iamyaash/fedora/content/posts/forgejo/ui/commit-ui-revamp.md

 1. Looping Through Commits (already implemented in the original source)

     - The loop gathers information like who made the commit, when it was made, and other related details.
-    - I added a new section to group commits by date, which triggers for each unique date.
+    - I added a new section to group commits by date, which gets triggered for each unique date.

 2. Grouping Commits by Date